codepath/android_guides/Shared-Element-Activity-Transition.md

 getWindow().setExitTransition(new Explode());
 ```

-Often times you want to exclude from the animation sequence the use of the status bar, ActionBar, and [navigation bar](https://developer.android.com/training/system-ui/navigation.html), especially if shared elements will be drawn on top of them (see this [Google post](https://plus.google.com/+AlexLockwood/posts/RPtwZ5nNebb for more details).
+Often times you want to exclude from the animation sequence the use of the status bar, ActionBar, and [navigation bar](https://developer.android.com/training/system-ui/navigation.html), especially if shared elements will be drawn on top of them (see this [Google post](https://plus.google.com/+AlexLockwood/posts/RPtwZ5nNebb for more details)).
 You can exclude these elements by add a `<targets>` tag and specify the ID of the elements to exclude:

 ```xml
 <slide xmlns:android="http://schemas.android.com/apk/res/android"